daviddn/mongodb-cookbook-chef/README.md

 ## Assignment 2

 ### Summary
-Our Mongo cookbook currently only install mongodb but it is not configured or started.
-Let's used templates and attributes to configure the cookbook
+Our Mongo cookbook currently only installs mongodb but it is not configured or started.
+Let's use templates and attributes to configure the cookbook.

 ### Tasks
 - Add new ChefSpec tests for the following: